Urcra/outside-auras/README.md

 Please don't use it for any difficult content only for verifying that it works, and that it should not be allowed, there is a replay feature you can use if you want to see how it would have looked in your own kill.

+1. Download the latest version from https://github.com/Urcra/outside-auras/releases/tag/1.0
+2. Extract the archive
+3. Double click the .exe file
+4. Start combatlogging ingame via `/combatlog`
+5. Enter the path of the most recent combatlog file into the main window
+6. Click start aura, the main window will dissapear, and the auras will appear when the logs trigger them

 ```
 outside-auras.exe PATH_TO_LOG replay
 ```